Infant Sleep Solutions: Part 5

 Like with anything in life, if you never do something, you’ll never know how to do… that thing.

-This is in bold because it is the most common infant sleep problem.
+This is the most common infant sleep problem.
 I ask you to fill in the blank:

-If we were playing Family Feud, the following answers would be winners: nurse/feed her, rock/bounce/hold/walk down the hall, have her twirl my hair/hold my finger, drive her around in a car/stroller, and put her in the baby carrier/swing. *Don’t worry, pacifiers and swaddling don’t count as a crutch 🙂
+If we were playing Family Feud, the following answers would be winners: nurse/feed her, rock/bounce/hold/walk down the hall, have her twirl my hair/hold my finger, drive her around in a car/stroller, and put her in the baby carrier/swing. *Don’t worry, pacifiers and swaddling don’t count as crutches. 🙂

 Don’t get me wrong: I’m not asking you to stop doing all these things.
 After all, these are things that babies (and parents!) love.